Culinary & Service Skills Training

 The Educated Palate Restaurant

-The Educated Palate is the showcase for the skills students develop in the program.
+The Educated Palate is the showcase for the skills students develop in the CSST Program.
+Student participate in a hands on teaching program as they learn to operate the dining room and kitchen, in addition to the bakery.
 Open to the public Monday through Thursday 11:30 to 1:30 pm and Friday's 11:30 to 1:00 pm, the restaurant provides a bright, elegant and intimate dining space, with floor-to-ceiling windows and seating for 50.

 Situated in one of San Francisco’s most visible and busiest neighborhoods, the restaurant is accessible to over 18 million pedestrians each year.

-We are closed for the semester.
-We will reopen on September 11.
-If you are interested in enrolling for the fall, classes begin on August 21.
+If you are interested in enrolling this Fall, classes began on August 20th.
 To enroll, speak with a counselor.
-If you have questions, email: firstname.lastname@example.org
+If you have questions, please email: firstname.lastname@example.org

 Food Technology & Dining Services